rusith/rusith.github.io/_posts/2019-08-14-building-a-website-on-s3.md

 <img style="display: block; margin-left:auto; margin-right: auto; max-width: 600px;" src="{{ site.url }}/public/post-data/2019-08-14-building-a-website-on-s3/banner.png">

-S3 supports static site hosting, In this post, I am going to show you how you can set up a website on S3 and configure a development workflow using Gitlab.
+S3 supports static site hosting, In this post, I am going to show you how you can set up a website on S3 and configure a deployment workflow using Gitlab.

 What we can expect from the site that we gonna create?
 * It should be fast